by Jasmin Ramsey

 Seventy-four prominent Iranians living abroad who self-identify as opponents or critics of the Iranian government have signed the following letter urging Congress to support the nuclear agreement with Iran.
 Nobel Peace Prize laureate Shirin Ebadi and journalist Maziar Bahari, both former political prisoners, are among the endorsees along with academics, civil society and human rights activists, lawyers, and other professionals.
 Many of these Iranians have gone into exile because of their political activism and the Islamic Republic’s domestic policies.
 They believe that the deal, in addition to resolving the dangerous nuclear conflict, will “energize the struggle for democracy in Iran.”

-Although some Iranian dissidents have argued against the accord, they are outnumbered by Iranians abroad as well as inside Iran (among them many political and civil society activists) who believe that the nuclear agreement will not only end a prolonged conflict that carries the risk of war but also pave the way for positive change inside Iran and the region.
-Earlier this month a large group of Iranian-Americans, including various celebrities and tech executives, also endorsed the deal.
+Some Iranian dissidents have argued against the accord.
+Meanwhile, earlier this month a large group of Iranian-Americans, including various celebrities and tech executives, also endorsed the deal.
 Several social media campaigns are actively working to drive home this message.

 The well-funded campaign lobbying Congress to reject the deal has almost completely omitted Iranian voices from the debate even when it claims to speak for Iranians.
 But Iranians at home and abroad, who understand their country far better than Congress ever will, are speaking loudly and clearly.
 It’s long past time to listen to them.